jmjuanes/jmCanvas.js/README.md

 ```
 Where **name** is the name of your canvas element and **width** and **height** are the desired width and heigth of your canvas.

 Thats all!
-Now you can draw text, rects, rectangles, etc.. in your canvas.
+Now you can draw text, lines, rectangles, etc.. in your canvas.

 ###API
 Read the [API Documentation](api/readme.md) for more information about the functions included in **jmCanvas.js**.